MODBUS to DASH7 device

 1. Read out the energy measurement device through the serial Modbus-RS485 interface.

-2. Collect active energy, reactive energy, and check if the readout was successful.
+2. Collect active energy, reactive energy, current, voltage and check if the readout was successful.

 3. Transmit this data using the DASH7 protocol.